julianjumper/CalendarExtension/README.md

 At "Other calendars", click on the "+" -> "Subscribe to calendar" -> "From URL" -> insert <b>your</b> URL  <br>
 ### Others:
 Other providers will not differ significantly from Apple/Google.

 ---
+## Synchronisation
+You can synchronise the extension between different browsers by using the same user-id in the settings.
+This is self-explanatory. <br>
+This may also be used to restore calendars.

+---
 It may not be pretty but functional.